Skip to content

 • Any course offered through UW Professional & Continuing Education (PCE)

-You only need to apply once to the UW if you maintain continuous enrollment in the same status (summer quarter excepted).
-However, you must apply for tuition exemption prior to each quarter in which you intend to use it.
+You only need to apply to UW once if you maintain continuous enrollment in the same status, except for summer quarter.
+However, you must apply for tuition exemption before each quarter in which you intend to use the benefit.